wordpressPHP/onwebchat/readme.txt

 = Do I have to pay for onWebChat? =

 No, there will be a free plan that you can use for ever.
-Now all users have the Premium plan for free untill 1st December.
+Now all users are using the Premium plan for free untill 1st December.
-After 1st December, there will be the free plan and 2 other low cost plans will be available.
+After 1st December, a free plan and 2 other low cost plans will be available.
 Please visit our  [pricing page](https://www.onwebchat.com/pricing.php "onWebChat pricing page").

 = Do I have to install any extra software? =

-No, you have to install this plugin and just sign up on onWebChat service.
+No, you have to install this plugin and just sign up on onWebChat live chat service.

 = How can I change the appearance of the widget on my page? =